1And after getting into the boat he crossed over the lakea and came into his own city.

 5For which is easier: to say, ‘Your sins are forgiven,’ or to say, ‘Get up and walk’?

-6But so that you know that the Son of Man has authority on earth to forgive sins”—then he says to the paralyzed man—“Get up, take up your bed and go to your house.”
+6But so that you know the Son of Man has authority on earth to forgive sins”—then he said to the paralyzed man—“Get up, pick up your pallet, and go to your house.”

-7And he got up and departed to his house.
+7And he got up and went to his house.

 8But when the crowds saw it, they were filled with awe, and glorified God, who had given such authority to humans.

-9And as Jesus passed by from there, he saw a man called Matthew sitting at the tax office, and he says to him, “Follow me.”
+9And as Jesus passed by from there, he saw a man called Matthew sitting at the tax collector’s booth, and he said to him, “Follow me.”
 And he got up and followed him.

-10And it came to pass, as he reclined to eat in the house, Look!, many tax collectors and sinners came and were reclining with Jesus and his disciples.
+10And it came to pass, as he reclined to eat in the house, behold, many tax collectors and sinners came and were reclining and eating with Jesus and his disciples.

 11And when the Pharisees saw it, they said to his disciples, “Why is your teacher eating with the tax collectors and sinners?”

-12But when he heard it, he said, “It is not those who are well who need a physician, but those who are sick.
+12But when he heard this, he said, “Those who are well do not need a physician, but those who are sick do.

-13But go and learn what this means, I want mercy, and not sacrifice.a For I did not come to call the righteous, but sinners.”
+13But go and learn what this means, I want mercy, and not sacrifice.b For I did not come to call the righteous, but sinners.”

 14Then the disciples of John came to him, saying, “Why do we and the Pharisees fast often, but your disciples do not fast?”

-15And Jesus said to them, “It is not possible for the wedding guestsb to mourn as long as the bridegroom is with them, is it?
-But the days will come when the bridegroom is taken away from them, and then they will fast.
+15And Jesus said to them, “Are the wedding guestsc able to mourn as long as the groom is with them?
+But the days will come when the groom is taken away from them, and then they will fast.

-16And no one puts a piece of unshrunk cloth on an old garment, for the patch pulls away from the garment and a worse tear is made.
+16And no one puts a piece of unshrunk cloth on an old garment, for the patch pulls away from the garment and the tear becomes worse.

-18While he spoke these things to them, Look!, a ruler came and bowed down before him, saying, “My daughter has just died, but come and lay your hand on her, and she will live.”
+18While he spoke these things to them, behold, a leader came and bowed down before him, saying, “My daughter has just died, but come and lay your hand on her, and she will live.”

 19And Jesus got up and followed him, and so did his disciples.

-20And Look!, a woman who had a discharge of blood for 12 years came behind him and touched the border of his garment,
+20And behold, a woman who had a discharge of blood for 12 years came up behind him and touched the fringe of his garment,

 21for she was saying within herself, “If only I can touch his garment, I will be healed.”

 22But Jesus, turning and seeing her said, “Daughter, be of good cheer.
-Your trust has made you well.”
-And the woman was made well from that hour.
+Your trust has healed you.”
+And the woman was healed from that hour.

-24he said, “Go away, for the girl did not die, but is sleeping.”
-And they laughed at him.
+24he said, “Go away, for the girl has not died, but is asleep.”
+And they began to laugh at him.

-25But when the crowd had been put outside, he entered in and took her by the hand, and the girl got up.
+25But when the crowd had been driven out of the house, he entered in and took her by the hand, and the girl got up.

 26And the news of this went out into all that land.